 - The next 10 miles is 30% trail, 70% paved or dirt road

-- The final 8 miles is 5% paved roads, 95% rail-trail (a crushed limestone surface) including five bridges over or along the Redbank Creek
+- The final 8 miles is 95% rail-trail (a crushed limestone surface) including five bridges over or along the Redbank Creek

 Historically, the Baker Ultra has averaged a participation ratio of 80% men and 20% women, which is the case of most 50-milers.
 In 2022, we made a concerted effort to recruit more women with an eye on gender parity.
 These efforts paid off and resulted in a marked uptick in women's registration.
 (35% women in 2022) In 2023, we will continue to cultivate female registration.
 Leading up to the August race, we will host at least three raffles open to women.
 Winners receive a free entry.
 If you would like to participate in one of the raffles, please contact Amy Nelson at Amy.NLSN@yahoo.com

-There are nine aid stations along the course providing water, Gatorade, sport gels, sandwiches, and fruit.
+There are nine aid stations along the course (most are 5 miles apart, which means you may not need to carry a ton of supplies!) providing water, Gatorade, sport gels, sandwiches, and fruit.
 Candy such as M&Ms; and other snacks will be available at some stations.
 Four of these stations are also relay transfer spots and checkpoints where your tag will be scanned and your split time recorded.

 Please adhere to these rules or risk disqualification: